 It may be instrumental or choral, classical or jazz, contemplative or contemporary.
 It can be a group effort or a solo.
 Soloists often share the gift of music as a prelude, the background when the offering is taken, or as a parting postlude.

 The Knitting Group

 The Knitting Group welcomes people who crochet as well as knitters.
 Projects include prayer shawls, ulcer bandages, hats of all sizes, newborn baby hats and 30-inch baby blankets.
-These projects have been given to many individuals and to Global Health Ministries .
-The group also contributed prayer shawls to "Angels on Assignment," which gave them to families with loved ones in Iraq.
+These projects have been given to many individuals and to Global Health Ministries .They provide warm scarves for clients of The Dignity Center.
+In the past, the group contributed prayer shawls to "Angels on Assignment," which gave them to families with loved ones in Iraq.

-Setting the Lord's Table with bread, seasonal fruits and vegetables, and locally grown flowers, Guild members do more than change the colors of the altar cloths throughout the church year.
-They create works of art!
+Our altar is part of our expression of faith, and the setting of the Lord's Table often complements the sermon for the day.
+Guild members do more than change the colors of the altar cloths throughout the church year.
+They create works of art with bread, seasonal fruits and vegetables, and locally grown flowers!
 If you have a knack for arranging flowers, making banners or other types of interior decoration, the Altar Guild would love to have you join them.